frangucc/thenodechronicles/README.md

 # THE HACKER WAY

-> This is the BOOK ONE essay.
-It's not pretty.
-Skip to the first chapter \([Stealth Mode](https://frangucc.gitbooks.io/gamifyed/content/stealth_mode.html)\) if you prefer not to read the essay.

 Alan Turing was L-I-T-E-R-A-L-L-Y cracking the German Enigma when he discovered something that changed computing forever.
 One man and his love for math algos, pwnd the Nazi's.

 Yup.